 In this section I address questions that I am frequently asked in my ministry regarding animals and our divinely appointed stewardship over the earth and its inhabitants.
 Each question and answer is designed as a bible study, with scripture passages cited that support each of the ideas presented.
 As you read through each question and answer, I ask that you keep an open mind and an attitude of willingness to grow in your understanding of God.

 Table of Contents

-(Questions are numbered for ease of reference)
+(Questions are numbered and alphabetized by keyword for ease of reference)

 - Heaven.
 Will animals be in the kingdom / heaven?

 - Hell.
 Is it a sin to eat animals and are people going to hell for it?

 - Holocaust.
 Why do some vegans compare animal agriculture to the Holocaust?

 - Hunting.
 Why in Genesis 27 does Isaac tell his son Esau to go out and hunt for him?
 Since Isaac is considered a righteous man, does this mean that God approves of hunting?